 While the game’s registered accounts had grown to 200 million, interest in it slowly began to dwindle.
 Monthly traffic decreased from 8.5 million in December 2009 to 3.3 million when Heatherly took over.

 Despite the decreasing traffic, Club Penguin was still a profitable game, in large part due to the parent’s willingness to pay the monthly subscription fees.
-As such, Disney continued with adding on new events such as a Star-Wars-themed one in July 2013.
+As such, Disney continued introducing new events such as a Star-Wars-themed one in July 2013.

 In December 2013, what many considered to be too late, Disney finally released an app-based version of Club Penguin available on smartphones and tablets.
 Over the coming years, Club Penguin continued to bring in a solid amount of cash on a consistent basis.